SyntheticTurtle/SynergyFireworks/README.md

 7/29- Did some badges.
 Premise establised
 7/29- ERD done
 7/30- p0 in Salesforce
+8/2- struggled with meeting p0 goals for today

 **Lisa J **notes:
 7/28 Started on my ERD, picked Zoo as buisness model.